Related event page

 First-time and repeat homeowners or renters hosting a gathering after a move, looking for a structured but low-pressure planning flow.

-Pick a date two to three months after your move — that's the window most hosts find ideal, according to Last Stop Moving.
+Pick a date once the main hosting spaces feel ready enough to welcome people in.
 Decide whether this will be an afternoon open house, an evening dinner party, or a casual backyard gathering.
 The format determines everything downstream: food volume, seating needs, and how long the event runs.
 Don't overthink it.
-Most housewarmings are casual or potluck style, and your guests will appreciate any format that feels genuinely welcoming.
+Most housewarmings work best when they feel genuinely welcoming rather than overproduced.

 Tip: Saturday afternoons (2-6 PM) tend to draw the best attendance for casual events because they don't compete with weeknight fatigue or Sunday obligations.

-Housewarmings pull from multiple social groups — work colleagues, college friends, family members, and new neighbors.
+Housewarmings pull from multiple social groups, work colleagues, college friends, family members, and new neighbors.
 Consolidate everyone into a single list instead of managing invitations through separate channels.
 This is where most hosts create their biggest headache: inviting through five different group chats and then losing track of who said what.
 Aim for a guest count that your space can comfortably hold.
-HomeLight suggests 15 to 50 guests is typical, depending on home size.

 Tip: Walk through your entertaining areas and count realistic capacity.
 Include outdoor space if weather permits, but don't count it as guaranteed.

-Send invitations at least three weeks before the event.
-Average RSVP response time is about 23 days according to RSVPify, so giving people a three-week window with a clear deadline means most responses will arrive in time for your planning needs.
+Send invitations early enough that guests can check schedules and answer before you need to finalize the plan.
 Include the date, time, address, parking instructions, and a clear way to respond.
-Even a simple text invitation with a direct RSVP link works — the key is that responses flow to one place rather than getting scattered across channels.
+Even a simple text invitation with a direct RSVP link works, the key is that responses flow to one place rather than getting scattered across channels.

 Tip: If you're using a potluck format, mention it in the invitation so guests can plan their contribution early.

 Wait until you have a reasonable RSVP picture before committing to food quantities.
-Free events carry a 30 to 40 percent no-show rate, so plan for your confirmed count plus a modest buffer rather than your full invite list.
+Plan for your confirmed count plus a modest buffer rather than your full invite list.
 For a casual housewarming, appetizers and drinks are standard; for an evening event, include at least one substantial dish.
 If you're doing potluck, lightly coordinate categories (mains, sides, desserts, drinks) so the table has variety.

 Tip: Ask about dietary restrictions in your RSVP flow.
 It takes two seconds for guests to mention allergies upfront and saves you from awkward moments at the party.

-Three to five days before the event, send a single reminder to anyone who hasn't responded yet.
-Research from Evant shows that reminders boost response rates from 60 to 90 percent.
+A few days before the event, send a single reminder to anyone who hasn't responded yet.
 Use this window to also finalize your food order, confirm any rentals (tables, chairs, coolers), and make a short to-do list for day-of setup.
-SMS reminders have a 98 percent open rate, making them far more reliable than email for this kind of follow-up.
+A short text or email follow-up works well when it is clear and easy to answer.

 Tip: Put a small sign or note near the entrance showing where the bathroom is.
 It prevents the same question being asked twenty times.